EtherNet/IP Communication

 Data ready (Boolean)

-Mech-MSR writes data to the output port and waits for the PLC to read it.
-When the Data Read Finished signal is 1, this signal is set to 0.
+Mech-MSR writes data to output ports and waits for the PLC to read the output data.
+When the data read signal is set to 1, this signal is set to 0.

 0.3

-When command execution ends, this signal is set to 1, indicating that the command has been processed.
+When the command execution completes, this signal is set to 1, which indicates that the command execution is completed.

 0.4